-Failure to deliver time-critical services could seriously disrupt the operability of the Parliament, the ability of Parliamentarians and Parliamentary Departments to conduct their business.
+Failure to deliver time-critical services could seriously disrupt the operability of the Parliament, the ability of parliamentarians and parliamentary departments to conduct their business.
 This workshop was also used to work through a hypothetical incident and conduct a "fault tree" analysis.

 A BIA was undertaken for other sub-services across the department.
-Information captured from these discussions included were:
+Information captured from these discussions included:

-- An estimation of each time-critical business service: - o consequence level timeframes; - o Maximum Tolerable Period of Disruption (MTPD); and - Recovery Time Objective (RTO). - Identification of vulnerability scenarios, which provided input on: - how to respond especially when an incident is compounded and aggregated by other outside events, timing, multi-incidents, duration and external factors; - $\circ$ $\;$ information for development of test scenarios, use cases $\;$ and exercises; and $\;$ - development of disruption continuity risk controls.
+- An estimation of each time-critical business service; - consequence level timeframes; - Maximum Tolerable Period of Disruption (MTPD); and - Recovery Time Objective (RTO).

+Identification of vulnerability scenarios, which provided input on:

+- how to respond, especially when an incident is compounded and aggregated with other outside events, timing, multi-incidents, duration and external factors; - information for development of test scenarios, and exercises; and - development of disruption continuity risk controls.